Sacred Heart visits Wagner following Reilly's 29-point outing

 Sacred Heart Pioneers (11-10, 4-2 NEC) at Wagner Seahawks (10-7, 3-3 NEC)

+The Seahawks are 5-2 on their home court.
+Wagner has a 4-4 record in games decided by at least 10 points.

-The Pioneers are 4-2 in conference games.
-Sacred Heart is the NEC leader with 33.1 rebounds per game led by Bryce Johnson averaging 8.2.
+The Pioneers are 4-2 against NEC opponents.
+Sacred Heart is fourth in the NEC scoring 32.6 points per game in the paint led by Aidan Carpenter averaging 10.0.

 The matchup Sunday is the first meeting this season between the two teams in conference play.

-TOP PERFORMERS: Delonnie Hunt is scoring 11.6 points per game with 3.4 rebounds and 3.2 assists for the Seahawks.
-Brandon Brown is averaging 9.6 points, 8.8 rebounds and two steals over the last 10 games for Wagner.
+TOP PERFORMERS: Delonnie Hunt is averaging 11.6 points, 3.2 assists and 1.6 steals for the Seahawks.
+Brandon Brown is averaging 9.6 points over the last 10 games for Wagner.

-Nico Galette is averaging 15.6 points, 6.9 rebounds and 1.9 steals for the Pioneers.
-Raheem Solomon is averaging 11.2 points over the last 10 games for Sacred Heart.
+Mike Sixsmith is averaging 8.7 points for the Pioneers.
+Nico Galette is averaging 15.7 points over the last 10 games for Sacred Heart.

 LAST 10 GAMES: Seahawks: 6-4, averaging 63.6 points, 31.7 rebounds, 13.8 assists, 8.2 steals and 1.5 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 58.9 points per game.